pas/pattern-recognition-2018-purple/03 - DVM/README.md

 ## Usage

-runner.py is the main programm.
+runner.py is the main program.
 First, it does preprocess the given jpg files.
 It splits the jpg images into its words.
 For each jpg file a subfolder in images is created and the words of this jpg are stored in this folder.
 E.g. all words of 270.jpg are stored in images/270, named in increasing order (image-1, image-2 etc.) of their appearance in the jpg file.